Tiruchirappalli International Airport: Cargo terminal

-After being replaced for passenger use in 2009, the old terminal was converted into an international cargo complex at a cost of ₹ 10 million.
-The 4000 m2 cargo complex was commissioned for operations on 21 November 2011.
-The export wing occupies 2193 m2 and 1750 m2 for the import wing.
-The Central Board of Excise and Customs had earlier approved and notified the airport as an air cargo complex.
-The one-time holding capacity of the cargo terminal is 250 metric tonnes.
-The airport is the gateway for foreign export, as there is no easy way for export from the central region of Tamil Nadu.
+After the construction of a new passenger terminal in 2009, the old terminal was converted into a cargo complex at a cost of ₹10 million.
+The cargo complex is spread over an area of 4000 m2 with the export wing occupying 2193 m2 and 1750 m2 demarcated for imports.
+It started international cargo operations on 21 November 2011 after the Central Board of Excise and Customs approved and notified the airport as an air cargo complex.
+The cargo terminal has a holding capacity of 250 metric tonnes, and serves as an export hub for the central region of Tamil Nadu.